Azure-Samples/cosmos-db-nosql-java-quickstart/readme.md

 ---
 -->

-# Quickstart: Azure Cosmos DB for NoSQL client library for Java
+# Quickstart: Azure Cosmos DB for NoSQL - Azure SDK for Java

-This is a simple Spring Web application to illustrate common basic usage of Azure Cosmos DB for NoSQL's client library for Java.
-This sample application accesses an existing account, database, and container using the [`azure-spring-data-cosmos`](https://mvnrepository.com/artifact/com.azure/azure-spring-data-cosmos) and [`azure-identity`](https://mvnrepository.com/artifact/com.azure/azure-identity) packages from Maven.
+This is a simple Spring Web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for Java.

 ## Prerequisites